 Mukesh K. Jain, MD, FAHA

-Mukesh K. Jain, MD, FAHA, is Chief Academic Officer, University Hospitals Health System; Chief Scientific Officer, Harrington Discovery Institute, Chief Research Officer, University Hospitals Harrington Heart & Vascular Institute; the Ellery Sedgwick Jr. Chair & Distinguished Scientist, Vice Dean for University Hospitals Affairs, and Professor of Medicine, Case Western Reserve University School of Medicine; Visiting Professor, University of Oxford, UK.
+Mukesh K. Jain, MD, FAHA, is Chief Academic Officer, University Hospitals Health System; Chief Scientific Officer, Harrington Discovery Institute, Chief Research Officer, University Hospitals Harrington Heart & Vascular Institute; the Ellery Sedgwick Jr. Chair & Distinguished Scientist, Vice Dean for University Hospitals Affairs, Professor of Medicine, and Distinguished University Professor, Case Western Reserve University School of Medicine; Visiting Professor, University of Oxford, UK.

 Dr. Jain is recognized for discovery of Krüppel-like family of transcription factors (KLFs) as nodal factors controlling the coordinate regulation and functionality of the hemovascular and metabolic systems.
 This work has been published in top-tier journals and resulted in robust and sustained funding as well as numerous speaking engagements around the globe.
 Beyond his own research contributions, he also is promoting the translation of fundamental discovery into medicines across North America and the United Kingdom (partnership with University of Oxford) through his role as Chief Scientific Officer of the Harrington Discovery Institute.